bshivalucky21/bshivalucky21-Google-Cybersecurity/01-security-audit-botium-toys/README.md

 # Google Cybersecurity Portfolio

-This repository contains my learning portfolio and completed artifacts from the **Google Cybersecurity Professional Certificate**.
+This repository contains my learning portfolio from the **Google Cybersecurity Professional Certificate**.

-## What you'll find here
+## What this repo includes
-- Security audits & compliance checklists
-- Risk assessments & recommendations
-- Incident response notes and templates (as I progress)
+- Completed course artifacts (checklists, writeups, summaries)
-- Clear documentation and sanitized evidence
+- Clear documentation of what I did, what evidence I used, and what I learned
+- Reference materials are labeled as course-provided

 ## Projects
-### 01 — Security Audit: Botium Toys
+### 01 — Controls & Compliance Checklist (Botium Toys)
-Location: `01-security-audit-botium-toys/`
-Deliverables include audit scope/goals, risk assessment, control categories reference, and the controls & compliance checklist.

-## Notes
-All content is educational and sanitized.
-No real client/company confidential data is included.
+Folder: `01-controls-and-compliance-checklist-botium-toys/`
+Deliverable: Completed controls and compliance checklist + recommendations summary.

 ## Author
-B Shiva Prasad (London, UK)
+B Shiva Prasad • London, UK